Welcome to the final day of our ‘Twelve Days of Chapel AoC’ series! For some

 provides a topographic map of the surrounding landscape in the form of a grid

 represents the highest.
-From the starting position, marked by an S
+From the starting position, marked by an S, we are

 tasked with finding the length of the shortest path to the top of a nearby